-The Apple Watch Series 3 follows up last year’s Series 2 by adding cellular connectivity to an already-successful recipe.
+The Apple Watch Series 3 follows up the brilliant Series 2 by adding cellular connectivity to an already-successful recipe.
 But how successful?
 Nobody really knows.

 Apple is notoriously secretive, but even by its standards it is remaining tight-lipped around sales figures for the Apple Watch.

 Still, It’s a fact that the Apple Watch is the best smartwatch by a country mile and it is requires some effort to improve on the Series 2.
 Samsung’s Gear S3 is great, but slightly chunky.
 And Android Wear just isn’t doesn’t have the polish of watchOS, here presented in its fourth version.

 The dimensions of the watch body are the same, but the back of the watch – the bit that touches your wrist – is ever so slightly thicker, Apple says.

 There was no visual difference between the first and second versions of Apple Watch, but Apple has decided there needs to be a visual cue to mark out the cellular version of third version and so it has painted a red dot on the digital crown.
 Non cellular versions look exactly like their predecessors.

 You pay a perfectly reasonable £70 premium for cellular connectivity (starting at £399 versus £329, though there are stainless steel and Milanese loop versions that take you up to £599, £699 and beyond).

 So does the cellular connectivity work well?
 In a word, yes, but there are a couple of caveats when considering whether to plump for cellular or the standard version.